sr-murthy/continuedfractions/docs/sources/creating-continued-fractions.rst

 “Negative” Continued Fractions
 ==============================

-Continued fractions representations for negative numbers are valid, provided we use `Euclidean integer division <https://en.wikipedia.org/wiki/Continued_fraction#Calculating_continued_fraction_representations>`_ to calculate the elements of the representation, by starting with the integer part of the number, and then calculating the remaining elements for the fractional part with the successive quotients and remainders obtained in each division step.
+Continued fractions for negative numbers can be derived, provided we use `Euclidean integer division <https://en.wikipedia.org/wiki/Continued_fraction#Calculating_continued_fraction_representations>`_ to calculate the elements of the representation, by starting with the integer part of the number, and then calculating the remaining elements for the fractional part with the successive quotients and remainders obtained in each division step.
 For example, :math:`\frac{-415}{93} = \frac{-5 \times 93 + 50}{93}` has the (unique) simple continued fraction :math:`[-5; 1, 1, 6, 7]`:

 .. math::